andreaswillems/mongo-crud-layer/README.md

 ### 1. Instantiation

-First, create a new MongoCrud instance to store the databases URI and (optional) some optional options.
+First, create a new MongoCrud instance to store the databases URI and (optional) some options.

 ```javascript
 var mongocrud = new MongoCrud(uri, options);
 ```

-*uri - the URI to MongoDB, e.g. mongodb://localhost:27017/mongocrud-test
+* uri - the URI to MongoDB, e.g. mongodb://localhost:27017/mongocrud-test
-*options - optional settings
+* options - optional settings

 ```javascript
 var MongoCrud = require('mongo-crud-layer');